fairlearn/fairlearn/docs/user_guide/datasets.rst

 or the Ames housing dataset [#6]_ in place of the Boston housing dataset, as using these datasets should not cause the same fairness-related harms.
-We we strongly discourage using the Boston Housing dataset for machine learning benchmarking purposes, and hope this article gives you pause about using it in the future.
+We strongly discourage using the Boston Housing dataset for machine learning benchmarking purposes, and hope this article gives you pause about using it in the future.